"I am the expert on my intent, but you are the expert on my impact."

 Related: 13 Communication Mistakes Leaders Make

-Here are five common phrases that can create pushback from your employees:
+Here are five common phrases that spark resistance – and proven alternatives:

 2. "Always" and "Never"